Chart Color Schemes

 Health performance in Park Ridge South is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Park Ridge South faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (~812 people), compared to the national average of 55.3%.
+Park Ridge South faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly more so among older adults.
+The rate of private health cover in the area is very low at approximately 47% (around 807 people), compared to the national average of 55.7%.

-The most common medical conditions in the area are arthritis and asthma, impacting 10.4 and 7.8% of residents respectively, while 65.5% declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-The area has 19.1% of residents aged 65 and over (329 people), which is higher than the 12.2% in Greater Brisbane.
-Health outcomes among seniors require more attention than those of the broader population.
+The most common medical conditions are arthritis and asthma, affecting 10.4 and 7.8% of residents respectively.
+A total of 65.5% of residents report having no medical ailments, slightly lower than the Greater Brisbane average of 69.2%.
+As of 2021, 19.1% of Park Ridge South's population is aged 65 and over (327 people), higher than the 12.2% in Greater Brisbane.
+Health outcomes among seniors require more attention due to the increased prevalence of health issues in this age group.

 Frequently Asked Questions - Health